-If you’re asking yourself this question, then perhaps it means that your furry friend curled up with you during movie time and helped himself to some of your popcorn.
+If you’re asking yourself this question, it could be that your furry friend curled up with you during movie time and helped himself to some of your popcorn.
 At this point, like any responsible cat parent, you asked yourself – can cats eat popcorn?
 The short answer is that it depends entirely on how the popcorn was made; even then, moderation is key.
 As for the detailed answer, well, take a look below:

 Can cats eat popcorn – yes or no?

 Yes, cats can eat popcorn, but no, your cat shouldn’t eat popcorn.
 And suppose your cat has digestive issues, especially ones involving a gluten intolerance.
-In that case, the answer is simple – it’s a hard no. I posted on our Facebook page, and one reader (who is also a retired breeder) mentioned, “Never at our house.
+In that case, the answer is simple – it’s a hard no. I posted on our Facebook page, and one reader (a retired breeder) mentioned, “Never at our house.
 I had the horrible experience of seeing a cat suffocate from getting one stuck in its windpipe.”
 So is popcorn bad for cats?

 There are healthier options you have available for snacks.